Fujiki relations and fibrations of irreducible symplectic varieties: Introduction

 \end{enumerate} \end{defi}

 Section~\ref{propertiessection} reviews properties of these notions and discusses their relations.
-Symplectic varieties were introduced by Beauville in \cite[Definition~1.1]{Bea00}.
-Bogomolov and Namikawa showed in \cite{Bog78,Nam01} that Namikawa symplectic varieties have a well behaved deformation theory.
-The codimension property of the singularities guarantees the extension property of the symplectic form by \cite{Flenner88}.
-It is conjectured that primitive symplectic varieties are building blocks in a singular version of the Beauville-Bogomolov decomposition theorem, \cite{GKP16}.
-Note that \emph{irreducible symplectic manifolds} are always primitive symplectic by \cite[Proposition~3]{Bea83}.
+Symplectic varieties were introduced by Beauville \cite[Definition~1.1]{Bea00}.

+Namikawa symplectic varieties, most prominently studied by Namikawa and Matsushita, have a well-behaved deformation theory \cite{Nam01}.
+Primitive symplectic varieties are building blocks in a singular version of the Beauville-Bogomolov decomposition theorem.
+Using \cite[Proposition~6.9]{GKP16}, we can consider irreducible symplectic varieties as a natural generalization of these two notions.

+\emph{Irreducible symplectic manifolds} are by definition simply connected, smooth irreducible symplectic varieties \cite[p.~763f]{Bea83}.
+Using the Beauville-Bogomolov decomposition theorem we show that a smooth irreducible symplectic variety is always either simply connected or an \'{e}tale quotient of an Abelian variety by a finite group of biholomorphic automorphisms, see Lemma~\ref{simplyconnected}.
+It is unknown if the latter case really occurs.

+Irreducible symplectic manifolds are always primitive symplectic by \cite[prop.~3]{Bea83}.
+In the singular case being primitive symplectic is known to be more restrictive, see Example~\ref{ex}.
+This is our motivation to study how their geometric properties differ.